vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

-8. This mantra (dvava) needs no favourable circums- tances (of time and place), no auspicious star, no worshipping of holy objects and the like, and no (contant) repetition or daily utterance.
+8. This mantra (dvava) needs no favourable circumstances (of time and place), no auspicious star, no worshipping of holy objects and the like, and no (contant) repetition or daily utterance.
 </details>